 Option 2: Remote access using RDP

 For those of you who do not feel comfortable on the first day to install the software on your computer, you can also access the lab computers using remote access.
-For this you need to use a VPN first and once you are the university intranet, you can use RDP protocol to access Linux and Windows computers.
+For this you need to use a VPN first and once you are the university intranet, you can use RDP protocol to access classroom computers running either Windows or Linux

 Guide: Remote access using RDP